 M.M., Eastman School of Music; B.M., University of Michigan; graduate of Interlochen Arts Academy

-Mr. Bara was Organ Scholar at Saint Thomas Church and the Cathedral of Saint John the Divine in New York City.
-At Eastman, Mr. Bara received the prestigious Performance Certificate and the first Harold Gleason Emerging Artist Award.
-His teachers include Robert Glasgow, Arthur Haas, Gerre Hancock, David Higgs, John O'Brien, Robert Murphy and Russell Saunders.
+Bara was Organ Scholar at Saint Thomas Church and the Cathedral of Saint John the Divine in New York City.
+At Eastman School of Music, Bara received the prestigious Performance Certificate and the first Harold Gleason Emerging Artist Award.
+His teachers include Robert Glasgow, Arthur Haas, Gerre Hancock, David Higgs, John O'Brien, Robert Murphy, and Russell Saunders.

 Bara won first prize in the Arthur Poister National Organ Competition and was a finalist in the National Young Artist Competition and Fort Wayne National Organ Competition.
 He has performed widely as soloist and as accompanist to The Saint Thomas Choir of Men and Boys, including concerts at the Royal Cathedral, Copenhagen; King's College, Cambridge; Saint John's Smith Square, London; and Saint Paul's Cathedral, London.
 His CD "Pageant: A Pipe Organ Spectacular" is available on the Raven label.

 In addition to his roles at Interlochen, Bara is the organist at Central United Methodist Church in Traverse City, Michigan.